 Some patients receiving retinoids have experienced problems with blood sugar control.
 In addition, new cases of diabetes have been diagnosed during retinoid therapy, including diabetic ketoacidosis.
 In diabetics, blood-sugar levels should be monitored very carefully.

-In clinical studies, the incidence of hypertriglyceridemia was 66%, hypercholesterolemia was 33% and that of decreased HDL was 40%.
+In clinical trials, the incidence of hypertriglyceridemia was 66%, hypercholesterolemia was 33%, and that of decreased HDL was 40%.
 Pretreatment and follow-up measurements should be obtained under fasting conditions.
-It is recommended that these tests be performed weekly or every other week until the lipid response to Soriatane has stabilized (see WARNINGS).
+It is recommended that these tests be performed weekly or every other week until the lipid response to SORIATANE has stabilized (see WARNINGS).

 Liver Function Tests

-Elevations of AST (SGOT), ALT (SGPT) or LDH were experienced by approximately 1 in 3 patients treated with Soriatane.
-It is recommended that these tests be performed prior to initiation of Soriatane therapy, at 1- to 2-week intervals until stable and thereafter at intervals as clinically indicated (see CONTRAINDICATIONS and boxed WARNINGS).
+Elevations of AST (SGOT), ALT (SGPT), or LDH were experienced by approximately 1 in 3 patients treated with SORIATANE.
+It is recommended that these tests be performed prior to initiation of therapy with SORIATANE, at 1-to 2-week intervals until stable, and thereafter at intervals as clinically indicated (see CONTRAINDICATIONS and BOXED WARNINGS).